 GENERAL QUESTIONS ABOUT NATURAL STONE

-If you are planning to use natural stone in your home, you should consider a few things before buying.
-When choosing the floor covering, pay attention not only to the appearance, but also to the quality of the material, the maintenance requirements and the resilience.
+If you are planning to use natural stone in your home, there are a few things you should consider before buying.
+When choosing a floor covering, pay attention not only to the appearance, but also to the quality of the material, the maintenance requirements and the load-bearing capacity.

-What advantages does natural stone have over ceramic tiles?
+What are the advantages of natural stone over ceramic tiles?

-In contrast to ceramics, natural stone is unique in its composition and captivates with its unique beauty.
-Stone floors are piece by piece unmistakable unique specimens of nature from the quarry grown over millions of years.
+In contrast to ceramic, natural stone is unique in its composition and captivates with its unique beauty.
+Stone floors are unique, unmistakable pieces of nature that have grown from the quarry over millions of years.
 Natural stone even gains beauty through ageing and still looks good after years.

-How can you recognise the quality of stone floors?
+How can you recognize the quality of stone floors?

-High-quality stone floors are exactly rectangular and have a sharp edge, possibly with a micro-bevel, thus creating a narrow joint pattern.
+High-quality stone floors are exactly rectangular and have a sharp edge, possibly with a micro bevel, creating a narrow joint pattern.
 The shades of a noble stone floor create a harmonious overall picture.
-Extreme colour and structure outliers are sorted out during production.
+Extreme color and structure outliers are sorted out during production.

 How can I tell that I am walking on a real stone floor?

-You can recognise a genuine stone floor just by the rich sound of footsteps on the laid floor.
-Stone floors are used over the course of decades, become sanded down and thus acquire a charming patina.
+You can recognize a real stone floor simply by the rich sound of footsteps on the laid floor.
+Stone floors are used over the decades, wear down and acquire a charming patina.
 Stone floors have been used in domestic building culture for centuries and outlast generations and their trends.

-What about sound when walking on a stone floor?
+What about the sound when walking on a stone floor?

-In a large, sparsely furnished room, it can reverberate.
+It can echo in a large, sparsely furnished room.
 In such cases, the stone can be laid on a substructure that reduces sound transmission.

 Does an indoor stone floor need underfloor heating?

 Stone floors in our climatic zones require underfloor heating, at least to support the room heating.
-This creates a floor covering that is warm to the feet.
-The advantage of underfloor heating is that a large heating effect can be achieved with only a small increase in temperature.
-If the screed is already finished, the thickness of the stone floor plus adhesive should be within the freely available construction height.
+This creates a warm floor covering.
+The advantage of underfloor heating is that a large heating effect can be achieved with just a small increase in temperature.
+If the screed is already finished, the thickness of the stone floor plus adhesive should be within the available construction height.

 What influence does the lighting have on the choice of stone?

-The choice of light colour (cold or rather warm light) and the type and amount of light source have an influence on how a stone floor looks indoors.
-This also affects the compass direction to which the room is oriented.
-Rooms facing east tend to get cooler daylight, while rooms facing west benefit from warm evening light.
+The choice of light color (cold or rather warm light) and the type and amount of light source have an influence on how a stone floor looks indoors.
+This also applies to the direction of the room.
+Rooms facing east tend to receive cooler daylight, while rooms facing west benefit from warm evening light.

-What current trends can be identified in terms of stone tile design?
+What are the current trends in stone tile design?

-On the one hand, the trend is towards light limestone floors with discreet, warm, beige tones, on the other hand towards dark sandstone, travertine and slate floors that create a basis for a light interior.
-Antique limestone floors with slightly rounded edges are also used in modern houses of the 21st century to offer an archaic grounding and radiate a pleasant living feeling as a counterbalance to a lot of glass and light-coloured walls.
+The trend is towards light limestone floors with subtle, warm, beige tones on the one hand, and dark sandstone, travertine and slate floors on the other, which create a basis for light furnishings.
+Antique limestone floors with slightly rounded edges are also used in modern houses of the 21st century to provide an archaic grounding and a pleasant feeling of living as a counterbalance to lots of glass and light-colored walls.

 Do antique natural stone floors go well with modern architecture?

-Antique limestone floors with slightly rounded edges are also used in modern houses of the 21st century to provide an archaic grounding and radiate a pleasant living feeling as a counterbalance to a lot of glass and light-coloured walls.
+Antique limestone floors with slightly rounded edges are also used in modern houses of the 21st century to provide an archaic grounding and a pleasant feeling of living in contrast to lots of glass and light-colored walls.

-Which stone is suitable as a backlit picture?
+Which stone is suitable for a backlit picture?

 All transparent, translucent stones such as agate, rock crystal, onyx and carnelian can be used.
-LED is best suited as a light source.
+LEDs are the most suitable light source.

-For rooms with many pictures, a neutral, unobtrusive stone is a good choice.
-Otherwise, there is a risk that the pictures and the floor will compete with each other visually.
+A neutral, restrained stone is ideal for rooms with lots of pictures.
+Otherwise, there is a risk that pictures and the floor will compete with each other visually.

 Should stone be sealed?
-What types of surface treatment are there for stone?
+What types of surface treatment are available for stone?

-After regular cleaning, impregnation of the stone makes perfect sense, as it creates new colour intensity and protection against dirt.
+After regular cleaning, it makes sense to impregnate the stone, as this provides new color intensity and protection against soiling.

 NATURAL STONE FLOORS INDOORS

-Which stone floors are there and which stone is suitable for which floor?
+Which stone floors are available and which stone is suitable for which floor?

 Hard limestone and granite are very popular for stone floors.
 In the past, limestone floors were mostly laid because granite could not be cut without electricity.
 And that didn't exist back then.
-That's why you mainly find limestone floors in historical buildings.
-It was only in the 20th century - after the advent of electricity - that granite floors were laid.
+This is why limestone floors are mainly found in historic buildings.
+It wasn't until the 20th century - after the advent of electricity - that granite floors were laid.

 What is the difference between limestone and granite?

-Limestone looks a little more homely and pleasant than a granite floor, which can seem rather forbiddingly cool.
+Limestone has a more homely and pleasant effect than a granite floor, which can appear rather cool and forbidding.

-Granite floors are particularly suitable for very heavily used areas, such as train stations, airports or even shopping centres.
-However, you can also use a limestone floor on more heavily used surfaces.
-In this case, however, the limestone should not be polished, but ground or brushed.
-This way, scratches and dull spots are not noticeable because the floor is dull to begin with.
-Through wear, the limestone floor becomes more and more matt and then develops a beautiful patina over time.
+Granite floors are particularly suitable for areas subject to heavy traffic, such as train stations, airports or shopping centers.
+However, limestone flooring can also be used on more heavily used surfaces.
+In this case, however, the limestone should not be polished, but sanded or brushed.
+This way, scratches and dull spots are not noticeable because the floor is matt from the outset.
+Through wear and tear, the limestone floor becomes increasingly matt and then develops a beautiful patina over time.

 What about the treatment of granite floors?
 Should they be impregnated?

-Granite floors are harder, but become a little more matt over time because they also contain softer components.
+Granite floors are harder, but become a little duller over time because they also contain softer components.
 In any case, a granite floor is also impregnated.
-Because even if it is hard, it has pores and must be protected against stains.
+Because even if it is hard, it has pores and needs to be protected against stains.

-Which stones are still popular for interior flooring?
+Which other stones are popular for indoor flooring?

-Quartzite, which is as hard as granite but visually resembles marble, is also very popular as a stone floor.
-And then there are slate floors, which are soft and either naturally split or honed.
-Natural-split slate has this beautiful rough surface, but over time it becomes somewhat smoothed in the heavily used area.
-What else to look for in a slate floor: In the beginning, you can see the light scratches very strongly.
-However, through walking and regular cleaning, the light scratches become dirty grey like the slate itself, and are then hardly noticeable.
+Quartzite, which is as hard as granite but looks similar to marble, is also very popular as a stone floor.
+And then there are slate floors, which are soft and either naturally split or polished.
+Naturally split slate has this beautiful rough surface, which becomes somewhat smoother over time in heavily used areas.
+What else to look out for with slate flooring: At the beginning, you can see the light scratches very clearly.
+However, through walking and regular cleaning, the light scratches become dirty gray like the slate itself and are then hardly noticeable.
 I would not recommend black slate in public areas because it easily becomes dusty.

-It depends on whether the marble has been honed or polished.
-If a marble or limestone floor is polished, the wear is not as visible.
-If it is polished, firstly it is slippery and secondly it creates a walking path through use.
-This means that it becomes matt more quickly in the middle and on the less frequented edge you can see that the floor has been polished.
-If the floor is matt from the start (polished or brushed), there will be a matt surface due to stains and due to foot traffic, but the floor will become more supple again over time.
-You can see this very well in historical buildings.
+This depends on whether the marble has been honed or polished.
+If a marble or limestone floor has been honed, the wear and tear is less visible.
+If it is polished, then it is firstly slippery and secondly a walking surface is created through use.
+This means that it becomes dull more quickly in the middle and you can see that the floor has been polished on the less frequented edges.
+If the floor is matt from the outset (sanded or brushed), there will be a matt surface due to stains and foot traffic, but the floor will become somewhat smoother again over time.
+This can be seen very clearly in historic buildings.
 These old floors become more beautiful again through use and sanding and acquire a so-called "patina".

 How sensitive is polished marble?

 Polished marble is particularly sensitive.
-The polish is applied mechanically and brings that very special shine.
+The polish is applied mechanically and brings this very special shine.
 However, the surface can be damaged by acid or scratches.

-In any case, it is important to impregnate the floor to protect it from stains.
+It is always important to impregnate the floor to protect it from stains.
 The frequency of impregnation depends on the load.
-In private areas, it is sufficient to impregnate the marble floor about every 5 years.
-In public areas or in shops with high user frequency, the floor should be treated every six months.
+In private areas, it is sufficient to impregnate the marble floor approximately every 5 years.
+In public areas or in stores with high footfall, the floor should be treated every six months.

-In a restaurant, where a lot is also poured onto the floor, maintenance will have to be carried out more often than in an office.
-Maintenance in this case means cleaning the floor, but also regularly refreshing the impregnation.
+In a restaurant, where a lot is spilled on the floor, maintenance will have to be carried out more often than in an office.
+In this case, maintenance means cleaning the floor, but also regularly refreshing the impregnation.

 What does basic impregnation look like?

 For basic impregnation, the floor must first be thoroughly cleaned and then dried.
-Only then can the floor be impregnated.
+Only then can it be impregnated.
 The impregnation penetrates deeply and closes the pores so that the floor does not absorb dirt.
 This protects it from grease stains, for example.

 Does this protect the marble floor from stains of any kind?

-Unfortunately, there is no impregnation for marble against acid stains.
-The impregnation penetrates into the depth and prevents the penetration of dirt.
+Unfortunately, there is no impregnation against acid stains on marble.
+The impregnation penetrates deep down and prevents dirt from entering.
 However, it does not prevent the acid from converting the lime contained in the stone into "salt" on the surface.
-This salt then produces dull stains.
-An impregnation can delay this somewhat, but not prevent it.
+This salt then creates matt stains.
+Impregnation can delay this somewhat, but not prevent it.

-What do you have to consider when choosing a black or white floor?
+What do you need to consider when choosing a black or white floor?

 Basically, black and white floors are extremely difficult to keep clean.
-A white, shiny floor is even easier to keep clean than a white, matt floor.
-On a matt floor, footsteps remain visible.
-Rubber abrasion from shoes can also permanently soil a beautiful floor.
+However, a white, shiny floor is even easier to keep clean than a white, matt floor.
+This is because footprints remain visible on the matt floor.
+Rubber abrasion from shoes can also permanently stain a beautiful floor.

 Which types of stone are particularly suitable?

-In general, any granite stone as well as some serpentines, travertines, hard limestones are suitable for outdoor use.
+In general, any granite stone as well as some serpentine, travertine and hard limestone are suitable for outdoor use.

 Which stone floors are particularly popular for outdoor use?

 Limestone is now very often used in outdoor areas.
-Limestones have a very wide range of applications.
-Sandstones are also popular.
-However, they sometimes have the problem that they are uneven.
+Limestone has a very wide range of applications.
+Sandstone is also a popular choice.
+However, these sometimes have the problem that they are uneven.
 In places where there is shade or little wind, the water then remains.
-This can lead to the formation of algae.
-But regardless of whether limestone or sandstone is used, you should always make sure that the water can drain off well, i.e. that there is a sufficient slope.
+Algae can then form there.
+But regardless of whether limestone or sandstone is used, you should always make sure that the water can drain away easily, i.e. that there is sufficient slope

 Should outdoor stone floors also be impregnated?

-An impregnation also solidifies the stone in the outdoor area and prevents the penetration of stains.
+Impregnation also strengthens the stone outdoors and prevents stains from penetrating.
 However, nature also plays a role in cleaning.
-It is important that the flooring is rather rough and thus slip-resistant.
+It is important that the floor covering is rather rough and therefore slip-resistant.
 This applies above all to the entrance area.
-On the terrace, which is usually located behind the house and is used in the warm season, the stone floor may also be a little smoother and more supple.
+On the patio, which is usually located behind the house and is used in the warmer months, the stone floor can also be a little smoother and more supple.

 Which natural stones are frost-proof?

 Granite stone, serpentine, travertine, hard limestone and some types of marble are frost-resistant and are therefore popular for outdoor use.
-However, not only the stone itself, but also the professional installation plays a role in the durability of the stone.
+However, it is not only the stone itself that plays a role in the durability of the stone, but also the professional installation.

 THE IMPREGNATION OF NATURAL STONE

-What mistakes can happen when impregnating stone floors?
+What mistakes can be made when impregnating stone floors?

-If you use too much impregnating agent, a layer remains on the surface.
-When the impregnation agent hardens, it remains fixed to the surface and forms a greasy layer.
-You have to use a very strong basic cleaner to get rid of this layer.
+If too much impregnating agent is used, a layer remains on the surface.
+When the impregnating agent hardens, it remains firmly attached to the surface and forms a greasy layer.
+A very strong basic cleaner must then be used to remove this layer.

 How do I do it right?

-Since natural stone "absorbs" the impregnation differently, you should look carefully at where the impregnation has already been absorbed.
-In some places the stone needs longer than in others.
+As natural stone "absorbs" the impregnation differently, you should take a close look at where the impregnation has already been absorbed.
+In some places, the stone will take longer than in others.
 Where the impregnation is already "standing", it must be removed.
-Therefore, the impregnation should always be removed with a clean cloth until no more residue can be seen on the surface.
+For this reason, the impregnation should always be removed with a clean cloth until no more residue can be seen on the surface.

-Of course, you can also grind stone floors, for example if they are very scratched.
+Stone floors can of course also be sanded, for example if they are badly scratched.
 However, this is a very time-consuming procedure.
 Sanding is done with the help of water.
-Sanding creates mud, which also splashes on the wall, so that you have to paint again afterwards.
+Sanding produces mud, which also splashes onto the wall, so you have to paint again afterwards.

-When you grout a stone floor after laying it and wash off the excess grout, the joint is always slightly recessed.
-When sanding the floor, make sure that an excess of joint compound remains.
-This is because the joint should become completely flat when sanding.
+If a stone floor is grouted after installation and the excess grout is washed off, the joint is always slightly deepened.
+When sanding the floor, care must be taken to ensure that an excess of grout remains.
+This is because the joint should be completely flat when sanding.

 What should I bear in mind when grouting?

-The joint is an important issue with any stone floor.
-When laying the floor, care must be taken to ensure that the joints are as narrow as possible.
-According to the standard, a joint of 2 mm is provided, which should not be exceeded.
+The joint is an important issue for every stone floor.
+When laying, care must be taken to ensure that the joints are as narrow as possible.
+The standard stipulates a joint of 2 mm, which should not be exceeded.
 This also has to do with cleaning the floor.
-This is because the cementitious joint is a weak point when it comes to cleanliness, as it accepts dirt more readily.
+This is because the cementitious joint is a weak point when it comes to cleanliness, as it is more susceptible to dirt.

 STONE AND PARQUET